-202. Section 4.6 of the Merger Agreement represents that Twitter's SEC filings have "complied in all material respects with the requirements of the Securities Act and the Exchange Act, as the case may be, and the applicable rules and regulations promulgated thereunder, and none of the Company SEC Documents at the time it was filed" and do not contain "any untrue statement of a material fact or omit[] to state any material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, or are to be made, not misleading."

-203. As described above, ¶¶109-49, Twitter's Company SEC Documents contained numerous false and misleading statements.

-204. Thus the representations in Section 4.6 of the Merger Agreement were false or misleading when made.
+- 317. As described above, ¶¶197-207, 239, Twitter is in material non-compliance with the Consent Order and various state and international data, cyber security, consumer protection, and unfair business practice laws and regulations. - 318.
+Thus the representations in Section 4.5 of the merger Agreement were false or misleading when made. - 319.
+Section 4.6 of the Merger Agreement represents that Twitter's SEC filings have "complied in all material respects with the requirements of the Securities Act and the Exchange Act, as the case may be, and the applicable rules and regulations promulgated thereunder, and none of the Company SEC Documents at the time it was filed" contain "any untrue statement of a material fact or omit[] to state any material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, or are to be made, not misleading." - 320.
+As described above, ¶¶129-82, 243-49; Twitter's Company SEC Documents contained numerous false and misleading statements and omitted material information for which disclosure was required. - 321.
+Thus the representations in Section 4.6 of the Merger Agreement were false or misleading when made.